rodrigols89/musical-notes/workflow/README.md

 <div id="gitignore-editorconfig"></div>

-## Adding .gitignore and .editorconfig
+## Add .gitignore and .editorconfig

 Now, let's add [.gitignore](../.gitignore) and [.editorconfig](../.editorconfig) to the project.